 15 years = 6%

-I. A maintenance stipend of $3,000 shall be paid annually to those qualified employees.
+g.
+A maintenance stipend shall be paid annually to those qualified employees.
 Payment of the stipend shall be contingent upon the employee providing either an appropriate license, the passing a test of the employer’s choosing, or five (5) years or more experience as a maintenance worker in the district.
 The maintenance stipend shall be $4,000 each year of the contract.

 DURATION OF AGREEMENT